LukeGrahamLandry/WrapperLib/README.md

 - Provides a uniform api across mod loaders and minecraft versions.
 - A priority is placed on never manually writing serialization code for nbt or byte buffers.
 - Designed to be modular, so you can shadow only the parts you need and have no external dependencies.
+- Each api concept is exposed as a Builder like class with no additional setup required.
-- Extensive documentation (wiki & javadocs)
+- Extensive documentation (wiki & javadocs).

-Supported Mod Loaders: Forge, ~~Fabric, Quilt~~
+Supported Mod Loaders: Forge, Fabric, ~~Quilt~~
-Supported Versions: 1.19, ~~1.18, 1.16~~
+Supported Versions: 1.19, ~~1.18, 1.16, 1.12~~
-API Objects: ConfigWrapper, NetworkWrapper, DataWrapper
+API Objects: ConfigWrapper, NetworkWrapper, DataWrapper, RegistryWrapper

 haven't tested on servers yet. its possible syncing doesn't actually work cause currently objects might be on the same thread